Killing of Hind Rajab: Depiction in media

 In May 2024, American rapper Macklemore released "Hind's Hall", a protest song honoring Rajab and supporting student protests.
 He criticized the music industry's supposed prioritization of "petty issues" such as the Drake–Kendrick Lamar feud over the war.
 As part of the track's release, Macklemore stated that all proceeds generated from streams would go towards UNRWA.
 In September 2024, he followed up with "Hind's Hall 2", which also directed its proceeds to UNRWA.
 The new track featured vocals from Palestinian rapper MC Abdul, Palestinian-American singer Anees, author and activist Amer Zahr, and choir vocals from the L.A.
 Palestinian Kids Choir, Lifted!
 Youth Gospel Choir, Tiffany Wilson, and Friends.

 In 2025, three films about Hind Rajab were released; the Dutch short film Close Your Eyes Hind by Syrian-Dutch filmmaker Amir Zaza premiered at the 2025 Netherlands Film Festival where it won the Golden Calf for Best Short Film; the Tunisian feature film The Voice of Hind Rajab by Tunisian filmmaker Kaouther Ben Hania follows the events from the International Red Cross and Red Crescent Movement volunteers' point-of-view, it had its world premiere in the main competition of the 82nd Venice International Film Festival where it won the festival's Grand Jury Prize.
 And the Jordanian short film Hind Under Siege by Jordanian-Palestinian filmmaker Naji Salameh, which premiered at the inaugural Gaza International Festival for Women's Cinema on 27 October 2025, where it won the Jury Award for Best Narrative Short Film.

+Disinformation

+The Israeli government hired Clock Tower X, a company founded by Brad Parscale, for the campaign to influence chatbots ("LLM poisoning"), in an effort to address declining American support for Israel in U.S. and improve Israel's international image amid the war and genocide in Gaza.
+Clock Tower X has created and maintained number of websites for the Israeli government, including Paxpoint.org, Allyvia.org, Factsignal.org, Cognitura.org, Justorium.org, Culturavia.org, Compassionpulse.org, Innovascope.org, Econora.org, Feedingyoufiction.com, and Thetruthaboutiran.com.
+Some of the maintained websites, most notably Factsignal.org, posted baseless theories about the killing of Hind Rajab, blaming it on involuntary "crossfire" or even on Palestinian fighters.